2021 Wikimedia Foundation actions on the Chinese Wikipedia: Reactions

+The WMF globally banned (Note: A global ban is the formal revocation of editing and other access privileges across all projects operated by the WMF.
+It may be issued either by community consensus or by a unilateral decision of the WMF.) seven people from editing all Wikimedia sites on September 13, 2021, at 16:13 UTC (September 14, 2021, 00:13 CST).
+It also revoked the administrative rights of 12 people on Chinese-language projects after the ban.
+Four of the top ten most active administrators on the Chinese Wikipedia had their rights revoked.

-In an announcement on Wikimedia about the actions, Maggie Dennis acknowledged the radical nature of the Foundation's actions but stressed that the decision was based on a number of considerations and an in-depth investigation.
-The Foundation decided to take action after Maggie Dennis told the media that editors had tried to manipulate the content of articles as well as the election of administrators and that other editors had been physically harmed.
+In a Wikimedia announcement about the actions, Dennis acknowledged the radical nature of the Foundation's actions but stressed that the decision was based on a number of considerations and an in-depth investigation.
+The Foundation decided to take action after Dennis told the media that editors had tried to manipulate the content of articles as well as the election of administrators and that other editors had been physically harmed.
 However, she did not intend to accuse the Chinese government.

-In response, Wikimedians of Mainland China posted an open letter titled "Cast Away Illusions, Prepare for Struggle" (丢掉幻想，准备斗争), calling the Wikimedia Foundation's actions baseless (莫須有) and declaring its intention to resist the crackdown with practical action.
+In response, WMC posted an open letter titled "Cast Away Illusions, Prepare for Struggle" (丢掉幻想，准备斗争), calling the Wikimedia Foundation's actions baseless and declaring its intention to resist the crackdown with practical action.
 The Global Times, a tabloid officially owned and operated by the Central Committee of the Chinese Communist Party, alleged that the Wikimedia Foundation "purged" the Chinese editors.

-In an interview with the BBC Tech Tent program commenting on the latest obsessions about China, Maryana Iskander, the new Chief Executive of the Wikimedia Foundation, emphasized the autonomy of the Wikipedia community and said, "One of the very early things that I've learned in this process is that certainly the Wikimedia Foundation does not play a role in setting editorial policy and that these are the debates that happen in communities."
+In an interview with a BBC program on Chinese developments, Maryana Iskander, the then-new chief executive officer of the Wikimedia Foundation, emphasized the autonomy of the Wikipedia community and said, "One of the very early things that I've learned in this process is that certainly the Wikimedia Foundation does not play a role in setting editorial policy and that these are the debates that happen in communities."

-Jimmy Wales, the cofounder of Wikipedia, commented on these actions in an interview with BBC: "I have deep experience of talking to people all over the world, and the idea that people in China, for example, are so brainwashed that they can't see that neutrality is just false," but said "The idea that we are excluding China, is absurd.
+Jimmy Wales, the co-founder of Wikipedia, commented on these actions in an interview with BBC: "I have deep experience of talking to people all over the world, and the idea that people in China, for example, are so brainwashed that they can't see that neutrality is just false," but also said, "The idea that we are excluding China is absurd.
 We welcome with open arms editors from China."

-After the Wikimedia Foundation took action against the WMC editors, the Taiwanese Wikipedia community noted that such an action was long overdue and released a statement saying, "We need to rebuild an inclusive wiki that welcomes everyone from all places who wants to contribute to Chinese language Wikipedia in good faith...Many people have felt unsafe for years, so restoring a shared sense of comfort is likely to take some time".
+After the Wikimedia Foundation took action against the WMC editors, the Taiwanese Wikipedia community stated that such an action was long overdue.
+It released a statement saying, "We need to rebuild an inclusive wiki that welcomes everyone from all places who wants to contribute to Chinese language Wikipedia in good faith...
+Many people have felt unsafe for years, so restoring a shared sense of comfort is likely to take some time".